Skoda Fabia review - Engines, performance and drive

 While the MPI and TSI engines are throbby and characterful thanks to their three-cylinder layouts, the 1.0 TSI is much more appealing because you don't need to rev it so hard as to make the engine note intrusive.
 It fades into the background and often, because it demands so few revs around town, is as refined as a much larger car.
 The TSI 110 may prove better on a motorway though – it benefits from a six-speed gearbox, and the extra power means you don't have to work it quite as hard.

 In this review

 - 2Engines, performance and drive - currently readingNon-turbo, entry-level engines can struggle, but the 1.0 TSI petrol is surprisingly strong

-- 3MPG, CO2 and Running CostsVery fuel-efficient range of engines ensure CO2 is competitive and running costs are low
+- 3MPG, CO2 and Running CostsThe Fabia includes a range of fuel-efficient engines, helping to reduce CO2 emissions and keep running costs low

 - 4Interior, design and technologyThe Fabia's plain interior design is nevertheless well-built and includes some standout technology